 STUDIO AND SOLO PERFORMANCE

-Violin, Viola, Cello and Piano - 32 hours per semester
+Violin, Viola, Cello and Piano - 32* hours / semester

-Performance Class provides the opportunity for musicians to perform repertoire for their peers in a simulated concert environment, stage managed by their colleagues.
-Faculty members provide verbal feedback after each Performance Class.
+Performance Class provides the opportunity for musicians to perform repertoire for their peers in a simulated concert environment, stage managed by their colleagues, with feedback provided by Faculty.

-All musicians must enter the annual concerto competition at least once during their time at ANAM.
-The Concerto Competition Final is performed with the Tasmanian Symphony Orchestra at Federation Concert Hall, Hobart and broadcast live nationally on ABC Classic FM.
+Musicians are required to enter the annual Concerto Competition at least once during their time at ANAM.
+The Final is performed in Hobart with the Tasmanian Symphony Orchestra at Federation Concert Hall, and recorded for broadcast by ABC Classic.

-Enabling a culture of chamber music making across the ANAM cohort each musician will be allocated an ensemble at the start of the year that will receive coaching up to three 1.5 hours a week in Term 1.
-Performance opportunities will be provided throughout the year.
+Performing chamber music is a key part of the Performance Program.
+Enabling a culture of chamber music making across the ANAM cohort, each musician will be allocated an ensemble at the start of the year that will receive coaching by a Faculty Mentor.
 The aim is for every musician to be equipped with the skills to rehearse and operate in an ensemble, hone their aural awareness, and utilise these ensemble skills when performing across all situations.

 CHAMBER MUSIC COMPETITION

-All musicians are required to participate in ANAM’s annual Chamber Music Competition.
-Ensembles selected for the Semi Finals will perform their complete chamber work in a public performance with three ensembles then being selected to perform at the Chamber Music Competition Final at ANAM, broadcast live on 3MBS FM.
+Musicians will participate in the annual Chamber Music Competition.
+Ensembles selected for the Semi Finals will perform their complete chamber work in a public performance with three ensembles then being selected to perform in the Final at ANAM, broadcast live on 3MBS radio.

 ENSEMBLE AND ORCHESTRAL PERFORMANCE

-All musicians will be rostered into large ensemble and orchestral performances throughout the ANAM year.
-These will include concerts presented by ANAM and also concerts presented in partnership with major performing organisations including the Melbourne Recital Centre, as part of its Mostly Mozart Series; with Musica Viva Australia at its Huntington Festival, and performances presented as ‘side-by-side’ projects including the Australian Chamber Orchestra and Tasmanian Symphony Orchestra.
+Musicians will perform in large ensemble and orchestral performances with ANAM Faculty and Guest Artists throughout the year.
+These will include concerts presented by ANAM and also in partnership with major performing organisations including the Melbourne Recital Centre, as part of its Mostly Mozart Series; and performances presented as ‘Side by Side’ projects including the Australian Chamber Orchestra, Auckland Philharmonia Orchestra, Four Winds Festival, Tasmanian Symphony Orchestra and West Australian Symphony Orchestra.
 Orchestral performance skills will also be developed in section classes, through readings of orchestral repertoire, and audition training.

 MUSICIAN ENHANCEMENT PROGRAM

-The ANAM Choir has been established as a regular activity within the ANAM program, under the direction of Richard Gill AO.
+Established by the late Richard Gill AO, the ANAM Choir is a regular activity within the ANAM program.
 This element of the Musician Enhancement Program spans the course of musical development by way of vocal tradition from the beginnings of Gregorian Chant, through early polyphony and beyond.
 ANAM Choir has a focus on aural training, the historical development of music, and a study of some of the seminal works in music history.
+In 2019 this training is directed by Graham Abbott.

 MUSICIANS’ HEALTH AND PERFORMANCE SUPPORT

-ANAM continues its Musicians’ Health and Performance Support program by recognising the challenge of maintaining a healthy mind and body as a performer.
+ANAM recognises the challenge of maintaining a healthy mind and body as a performer.
 The Program caters for specific instrumental issues, and with a broad spectrum of ideas regarding the physical and mental implications of being a professional musician in the 21st century.
-The program aims to arm musicians with the tools to deal with the preparation and on-going care of a musicians’ mind and body, the tools to deal with pain and injury, and performance anxiety that may arise during your performing careers.
-The course draws strongly on the experience and knowledge of leading Practitioners and Specialists in their fields.
+The program aims to arm musicians with the tools to deal with the preparation and on-going care of a musicians’ mind and body, including how to manage pain and prevent or treat injury, and managing performance anxiety.
+Invited presenters include leading Practitioners and Specialists in their fields of physiology, audiology and psychology.

-Providing information and instruction in a range of areas that are important to any career in the performing arts from acknowledged authorities in the field including career options for life after ANAM.
+Providing a series of specialised lectures and instruction in a range of areas that are important to any career in the performing arts.
+Presented by acknowledged authorities in the field, including guest artists and industry professionals, musicians will discuss career options, and the skills required, for life after ANAM.

 For more information please contact us on firstname.lastname@example.org / 03 9645 7911